Everything You Need to Know About Bench Seating

 If your tastes run more toward the contemporary, the Brennen Bench, with its solid hardwood set and angular, metal legs is perfection.
 It is a great choice in a dining room where you want light to flow through the space.

-If you have any other questions about dining bench seating, please feel free to ask any of the sales professionals at Casual Dining and Barstools.
+If you have any other questions about dining bench style seating, please feel free to ask any of the sales professionals at Casual Dining and Barstools.